taviroquai/architect/README.md

 * Small API - You should not need to learn another language.
 All features can be called in the form **app()->featureName()**.
 Use IDE type hinting.
 * Modular and Events architecture
-* Theme and Idiom strings are XML files (no programming skills required)
+* Theme slots configuration and Idiom strings are XML files (no programming skills required)

 Common features
 ----------------------------------------------------